nitayneeman/ng-prevent/README.md

 2. Inject 'ngPrevent' as a dependency of your angular module.
 3. Start to prevent on any element you want!

-# Samples
+## Samples
 Add a prevent attribute on your element:
 ```html
 <div prevent="myPreventOptions">
   <p>Text</p>
 </div>
 ```
-myPreventOptions should be on scope, for instance:
+myPreventOptions should be on scope:
 ```js
 demoModule.controller('MainController', function ($scope) {
     $scope.myPreventOptions = {